opencobra/cobratoolbox/README.md

 ## Special uses

-Data should be formatted as specified (see also “Examples” section).
+Data should be formatted exactly as specified (see also “Examples” section).
 The input files should have names as listed in the input section.
 The first part of [part 2] is meant to be run only once to create a global microbiota model.
 The user can decide to use different FVA functions in part 3.
 The user  should be careful calculating the number of cores to allocate.
 Priority should be given in assigning cores for each personalized model simulation (one core for patient), then, if more cores are available (ex. user running the pipeline on the HPC) the use of the new fastFVA is suggested.
 Please take note that if the specific option is enabled in the input file most of the outputs are saved also in open format (xml, csv) in the dedicated folder.
 This might substantially slow down computations.

+**WARNING :**MgPipe was created (and tested) for AGORA 1.0.
+The use of models from any different source was not tested and it is not guaranteed to work.

 Status of implementation
 ========================